 There may be times when you want to drum up some new business by entertaining a would-be or existing client, but you may be unsure if you can reclaim the costs from your contracting business.

-HMRC have a complex set of rules which determine the tax treatment of entertainment costs – a notorious ‘grey area’ due to the fact that most scenarios where clients are being entertained also involve providing a benefit to those hosting events.
+HMRC has a complex set of rules that determine the tax treatment of entertainment costs – a notorious ‘grey area’ because most scenarios where clients are being entertained also involve providing a benefit to those hosting the events.

 What counts as an ‘entertainment’ expense?

-According to HMRC, there are two types of entertainment expense.
+According to HMRC, there are two types of entertainment expenses.

 - ‘business entertainment’ of clients – e.g. discussing a particular business project or forming or maintaining a business connection